AnotherShen/DFIR-Collaboration-Stack/README.md

 1. Debug TimeSketch elasticstack error
 2. Add a TimeSketch user helper script
 3. Populate SMB IP on NGINX portal when installed
+4. Rename reset_docker to reset and add a confirmation

 ## Docker Services
 1. CyberChef